• ABOUT

 Hack #7 —> Train them for independent learning

 I could write an entire post on this topic.
 (Oh wait, I did!
-Click here to read more about 5 ways you can teach your kids to learn independently starting today!)
+Learn more about 5 Ways to Teach Your Kids How to Work Independently starting today!)

 The bottom line: if you try to be and do everything, you’ll be no good to anyone.
 Your job is to facilitate, train, and delegate.
 That’s what managers do.
-(And you are the manager in your home!)
+(And you are the manager of your home!)
 Besides, isn’t the point of educating our kids to make them self-sustaining adults?
 Of course it is.
 Start VERY early.
 It will save you time and one day your adult children will thank you for equipping them.
+We even have Student Homeschool Planners for as young as Primary Level to help learn independent learning early.

 Hack #8 —> Teach wherever you have to be